sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_led.rst

 5.1 Using the 74HC595 Shift Register
 =======================================

-In this lesson, we'll learn how to use the **74HC595 shift register** to control multiple LEDs with just a few GPIO pins on the Raspberry Pi Pico 2w.
-The 74HC595 is an integrated circuit (IC) that allows you to expand the number of digital outputs using a serial input.
+In this lesson, we'll learn how to use the **74HC595 shift register** to control multiple LEDs with just a few GPIO pins on the Raspberry Pi Pico 2 W. The 74HC595 is an integrated circuit (IC) that allows you to expand the number of digital outputs using a serial input.
 This is incredibly useful when you want to control many outputs but have limited GPIO pins available.

 * :ref:`74HC595`